 I’m this charming guy to the left (and sadly not the guy in that headline picture).
 I live and breath advanced coding topics (and memes).
 This course (and many other things I do) is my way to share my love of it with you! (in a completely non-creepy way)

 I could bore you with endless details about myself.
 (Who wants that really?)
 That said, you should know that I’ve been coding for what might as well be an eternity (since I’m 8 years old to be exact).
 And, as of late, I’ve been doing mostly “web” stuff.
 A lot of it has been around PHP and WordPress.

-I’m also working on a book about object-oriented programming.
+I also wrote a book about object-oriented programming.
 You’ll hear more about it if you sign up to the course.